Health Benefits of Probiotic Bacteria

 - anti-inflammatory urolithins are produced from ellagic acid found in pomegranates.

 - antioxidant equol is produced from daizdein found in soy-based foods.

 - anti-inflammatory and cancer-blocking isothiocyanites are produced from glucosinolates found in broccoli.

 - anti-inflammatory conjugated linoleic acid is produced from linoleum acid, a component of vegetable oils.

 A fibre and polyphenol rich diet can increasing the abundance of cancer-preventive, butyrate-producing bacteria in the gut.
 High-protein, low-carbohydrate diets on the other hand may change fermentation in the intestine, leading to increased levels of harmful nitrosamines, and decreased levels of protective molecules like butyrate and phenols.
 Other research suggests that a high-fat diet can change the microbiome in a way that increases bacterial production of the bile acid DCA, which promotes colon and oesophageal cancers.

 The microbiome and response to cancer treatments

 Laboratory and clinical studies are revealing a fascinating role for gut bacteria.
 The gut microbiome helps enhance the efficacy of immunotherapy.
 Scientists have recently discovered that particular species of gut bacteria increase the therapeutic benefit from CTLA-4 blockade (Bacteroides) in melanoma, while others enhance the effect PD-1 blockade (Clostridiales) and PD-L1 blockade (Bifidobacterium).8,9-11 These insights suggest that individual differences in microbiome composition may be one of the reasons these immunotherapies work better in some people than others.11,12

 Scientists have a theory to explain the beneficial effects of gut bacteria during cancer treatment.
 Chemotherapy (cyclophosphamide and platinum salts) and immunotherapy can damage the intestinal lining, allowing certain types of gut bacteria and bacterial byproducts to leak into the blood circulation.
-Once they reach lymph nodes and lymphoid organs, these bacteria prime Th1 and Th17 T cells, which help recruit other immune cells to the tumor.
+Once they reach lymph nodes and lymphoid organs, these bacteria prime Th1 and Th17 T cells, which help recruit other immune cells to the tumour.